after12am/dress/README.md

-rhyme
+dress
 =====

-rhyme is a database design documentor.
+dress is a database design documentor.
 This console application generates database design documentation in html format from your RDB like MySQL.
 There is no need to review updates and update your documentation one by one.
 You add comments on tables and rows, and then type a command in your terminal.
 That's all.

 ## Supported